sinbix/sinbix/README.md

 ## Demo

-Directory "[demo](demo)" сontains an example of a large client-server project developed according to the Sinbix concept.
+Directory «[demo](demo)» сontains an example of a large client-server project developed according to the Sinbix concept.

 This project includes: NestJS server applications built on a microservice architecture, as well as hybrid cross-platform Angular client applications.
 Several Nats message brokers and databases like Postgresql and mongodb with imaginary linkage between them (сascade delete implemented).